This flagship program reflects the beauty, wonder and adventure of the youngest country on earth. An experience of a

-In this study tour you will explore and experience our environmental wonders of the youngest country on earth.
+In this study tour you explore and experience our environmental wonders of the youngest country on earth.

 Key topics and features: cultural and sustainable tourism, environmental conservation, world heritage conservation sites and projects, culture and heritage, tourism attractions (ecotourism, adventure and film locations).

 Starts in Blenheim, Marlborough region and ends in Queenstown, the adventure capital of the world.